ntk148v/void.nvim/readme.md

 ## License

-darkvoid.nvim is licensed under the MIT License.
+void.nvim is licensed under the MIT License.